syh7/DnDwiki/src/main/resources/parsed/darninia/session 17 - an uneasy alliance.md

 > EotM becomes Khajit who sells wares for coin
 >
-> "I am a general store by myself" - Fredrik
+> "I am a general store by myself" - Frederik

 - after an hour get to front of the line
 - EotM goes first